The Logistics of Fresh Foods Retail Supply Chain in 2022 and Beyond

-Once these foods are packaged, they must be shipped in ideal carriages, keeping in mind that some foods cannot be shipped together, some foods can travel longer, some foods need fast transportation, and some foods need a cold storage container.
+Once these foods are packaged, they must be shipped in ideal carriages, keeping in mind that some foods cannot be shipped together, while others can travel longer, or need fast transportation, or need cold storage.
 Delays in transit can significantly reduce the available shelf life of fresh produce in stores which can be off-putting to customers and a waste for retailers.

 Did you know?
-Supermarkets throw away 43 billion pounds of stale food every year that remains unsold.
+Supermarkets throw away 43 billion pounds of unsold food every year that has gone stale.
 Almost 30% of high-quality fruits and vegetables fall through the grid of trade chains and large supermarket chains only because of optical flaws.
 Lack of supply chain visibility is one of the biggest logistical challenges in fresh foods retail.

 Due to this, retailers and logistics managers are unable to take preventive measures to salvage fresh produce when there is a delay in transportation or temperature instability at any point.
-Lack of visibility also leads to poor communication between sellers and retailers, as well as between retailers and customers.
+Lack of visibility also leads to poor communication between sellers and retailers and between retailers and customers.

 Logistics Tech Can Optimize the Fresh Foods Supply Chain

-Technology such as Route Optimization can help retailers plan order dispatches and last-mile deliveries efficiently, and real-time visibility tools can help logistics managers to be on top of distribution and on-ground operations.
+Technology such as Route Optimization can help retailers plan order dispatches and last-mile deliveries efficiently.
+Real-time visibility tools can help logistics managers be on top of distribution and on-ground operations.

 By implementing AI-driven logistics solutions, brands can optimize every element in the fresh food supply chain; right from strategic sourcing, optimal storage, precise packaging and shipment in the right containers, to fast and efficient transportation.